telehash/telehash-js/fieldtest/groups.md

 }
 ```

-To leave a room, close the channel by sending a packet with an `"end":true`.
+To leave a group, close the channel by sending a packet with an `"end":true`.